-All over the U.S. students find some of the best, most reputable universities in the world.
-But, how can you make sure that you will be accepted to one?
+But, how can you make sure that you will be accepted at one?
 Below I will run through some of the steps and approaches to selecting a university, and making sure that you have what it takes to be admitted.

-At every university in the U.S., you can find the degree programme that suits your needs or that you're most interested in.
-Here are some of the many options you have to choose from:
+At every university in the US, you can find a study programme that suits your needs or that you're interested in.
+Here are some of the various options you can to choose from:

 - MBA degrees